rancher/turtles/CONTRIBUTING.md

 1. Start a new [discussion](https://github.com/rancher-sandbox/rancher-turtles/discussions/new?category=adr) using the `ADR` category.

-1. Choose an appropriate clear and concise title (eg `ADR: Implement X in Go`).
+1. Choose an appropriate clear and concise title (e.g. `ADR: Implement X in Go`).

 1. Provide a context of the decision to be made.
 Describe the various options, if more than one, and explain the pros and cons.
 Highlight